 2011, due to the advent of small-run glass-mastered CD replication and a decline in distribution and sales,

 CD editions have ranged between 100 to 300 copies per title.

 Q: Logo change?

 A: Yes.
-2010 marks the beginning of the and/OAR's ninth year of existence.
-So, in advance of the ten year
+2010 marked the beginning of and/OAR's ninth year of existence.
+So, in anticipation of the ten year

 anniversary (in 2011), a new logo was introduced.
-This is a significant change from the original name logo which has been used from the beginning.
+This was a significant change from the original name logo

 which was used from 2001 to 2009.
 Below is a memorial for the previous logo also commemorating the past